relvaner/actor4j/actor4j-verification/Readme.md

 ## Dependencies ##

-Following dependency from this site is often involved:
+Following dependency from this site is involved:
 ```xml
 		<dependency>
 			<groupId>io.actor4j</groupId>